Ephraim-Bryski/Finite-Difference/README.md

 Any contribution or feedback is very welcome -- feel free to create an issue on github.
 In particular, if you are getting unexpected behavior or unclear errors, or if there's something you would like to see added, I would want to hear.

 # License
-This project is licensed under the MIT License -- see the LICENSE file for details.
+This project is licensed under the MIT License.

 # Features
 The library can support: